mdn/browsercompat/docs/draft/issues.rst

     * *A feature-set can either have sub-feature sets (middle of cloud), or features (edge of cloud).* - Note - implemented by merging features and feature sets.
-    * *Add version-feature-sets, to make positive assertions about a version supporting a feature-set.
+    * *Add support-sets, to make positive assertions about a version supporting a feature-set.
 Only negative assertions can be made based on features.* - Note - implemented by merging features and feature sets
     * Drop order of features by feature set.
 Client will alpha-sort.
-    * version-features.support, drop "prefixed" status.
+    * supports.support, drop "prefixed" status.
 If prefixed, support = 'yes', and prefix is set.
     * Add examples of filtering (browser versions in 2010, firefox versions before version X).